prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 MERN stack which is powered by Javascript, allows developers to create Full stack applications without the knowledge of any other programming language.

-This guide covers all the what, whys and hows required to start the MERN stack development.
+This guide covers the what, why, and how, required to start the MERN stack development.

 ### What does MERN stand for?